It can be overly confusing choosing the right life insurance company to apply to, especially when they all claim to be the best at what they do.

 How to Use Standard and Poor’s Credit Ratings

 When compared to the other major independent agencies who rate life insurance companies, you can see the consistency of using alphabetical (or in some cases, alphanumeric) characters to differentiate both financial strength and solvency, but what the letters mean vary from one to the next.

 With S&P, even a “BB+” is considered, to some extent, speculative.

 Like the other rating companies, Standard & Poor’s recommends you to only use their ratings as an indicator and small portion of your own research.

 However, it has been noted over time the ratings obtained by S&P tend to have a very high correlation with their awarded rating.

 Companies who drift down the scale tend to be those who are in some kind of financial circumstance, whereas those who are upgraded or remain at the top have truly earned their marks.

-While it’s not the only indicator, it can definitely aid in manual evaluations of insurance companies and choosing who to place your trust and your business with in the long run.
+While it’s not the only indicator, Standard and Poor’s credit ratings can definitely aid in manual evaluations of insurance companies and choosing who to place your trust and your business with in the long run.

 As you shop for the best life insurance policy for you, it’s always wise to do your research.